Halo-Lab/kickin/README.md

 ### After

-There are two commands available:
+There are four main commands available:

 - `npm start` - starts development server on `http://localhost:3000`
-- `npm build` - builds project.
+- `npm run build` - builds project.
+- `npm run certs` - creates sertificates for ability to run site with HTTPS locally.
+- `npm run serve` - runs local server with secure protocol on `https://localhost:3000`.
+Mimics production environment.

+> For generating certificates [mkcert](https://github.com/FiloSottile/mkcert) utility is used.
+Make sure it is installed on your local machine.

-> You can change any part of the generated project as you want - configuration file and all dependencies are open to be changed.
+You can change any part of the generated project as you want - configuration file and all dependencies are open to be changed.

 ## Overview